Sign-in to Account

 Identifying Spider Webs Around Your House

-Written by Aptive Environmental September 26, 2019
+Written by Aptive Pest Control September 26, 2019

 One of the most common misconceptions about spiders is that they all spin webs to catch food – many build webs to simply protect their eggs or provide shelter.
 Still, finding a stray spider web in your home can certainly be a cause for concern.
 Does the web belong to a simple garden spider or a brown recluse?
 Spiders are known to help keep annoying house pests at bay, but that doesn’t mean we want them living inside our home.